krabf/krabf-v6/content/blog/the-leicam10r.md

 </figcaption>
 </figure>

-The Leica M10-R's 40MP full-frame sensor captures an impressive amount of data, but with great quality comes great storage requirements.
+The 40MP sensor captures an impressive amount of data, but with great quality comes great storage requirements.
 Shooting 15 DNG photos alone can fill up to 3GB of storage.
 I was experimenting with the Monochrome feature and it almost easily fills up a 64GB SD card.
 These storage demands are indicative of the camera's uncompromising pursuit of image quality and will require users to invest in ample storage solutions.
 I haven’t been able to experience the scary “Storage is full” prompt because I always ALWAYS transfer my files end of the day.
 <br>
 <br>
 Recently, I began using [Capture One](https://www.captureone.com/en) to edit my RAW files, which has caused me to consider moving away from Lightroom Classic after almost seven years of use.
 While it's difficult to say goodbye to Lightroom's efficient [catalog management](https://helpx.adobe.com/ph_en/lightroom-classic/help/lightroom-catalog-basics.html) and browsing capabilities for my vast library of photos in various file formats, I'm still undecided on which photo editing software to ultimately choose because I still use Adobe software for creative work.